Frosted (horse): 2015: three-year-old season

 Frosted started his three-year-old campaign on January 24 in the Holy Bull Stakes at Gulfstream Park.
 He was bumped at the start, then stalked the pace from the inside.
 He made a run coming into the stretch but could not make up ground on the winner, Upstart, being "clearly second best" according to the chart.
 For his next start in the Fountain of Youth Stakes, Frosted pressed the pace and took a clear lead rounding the turn.
-But in the stretch, he slowed down, drifted wide and bumped Upstart who in turn bumped Itsaknockout.
-Frosted faded to fourth and Upstart was disqualified.
+In the stretch, he slowed, drifted wide, and bumped Upstart, who in turn bumped Itsaknockout.
+Frosted faded to fourth, and Upstart was disqualified.

 It was later discovered that Frosted had suffered from a trapped epiglottis during the race, obstructing his breathing.
-Trainer Kiaran McLaughlin had a minor surgical procedure performed on Frosted's throat, added blinkers and changed jockeys to Joel Rosario.
-Frosted was entered in the Wood Memorial on April 4 at Aqueduct, the same track at which he had broken his maiden back in October.
-Frosted responded with a convincing victory despite racing wide around the final turn.
+Trainer Kiaran McLaughlin had a minor surgical procedure performed on his throat, added blinkers, and changed jockeys to Joel Rosario.
+Frosted was entered in the Wood Memorial on April 4 at Aqueduct, the track at which he had broken his maiden back in October.
+Frosted responded with a victory despite racing wide around the final turn.
 "We went wide, but he was out of trouble and in the clear," said McLaughlin.
 "It was a very good race.
 I don't care how he did it; to get here first was most important in this race."

 In the 2015 Kentucky Derby, Frosted was the 5th betting choice in a field of 18.
-He broke poorly and was rank for the first quarter mile before finally settling near the back of the pack.
-He started to make up ground down the backstretch, raced very wide around the far turn, and closed steadily down the stretch to finish fourth, just over 3 lengths behind winner American Pharoah and only a neck behind Dortmund and Firing Line ±for fourth.
+He broke poorly and was rank for the first quarter mile before settling near the back of the pack.
+He started to make up ground down the backstretch, raced very wide around the far turn, and closed steadily down the stretch to finish fourth, just over 3 lengths behind winner American Pharoah and a neck behind Firing Line and Dortmund for fourth.

 Frosted skipped the Preakness Stakes to prepare for the 2015 Belmont Stakes, in which American Pharoah was attempting to win the Triple Crown.
 Frosted stalked the pace and made his move as the rounded into the stretch.
 He quickly advanced into second place but proved no match for American Pharoah, who won by 5 1/2 lengths.
-Keen Ice would finish third, two lengths behind Frosted.
+Keen Ice finished third, two lengths behind Frosted.

 Frosted's next start was on August 1 in the Jim Dandy Stakes at Saratoga.
 Only four horses went to the post as there were two defections to the Haskell Invitational, which had an increased purse due to the presence of American Pharoah.
-Frosted raced in third for the first mile, and went wide around both turns.
+Frosted raced in third for the first mile and went wide around both turns.
 Coming into the stretch, Texas Red, winner of the 2014 Breeders' Cup Juvenile, kicked clear of the field.
-Frosted closed hard but could not get by, settling for yet another second.
+Frosted closed hard but could not get by, settling for another second.